 Additional requirements for multiple system installation:

-• All systems must have a shared filesystem (such as NFS or GPFS) and common user space.
-The \$DUCC_HOME directory must be located on a shared filesystem.
+• All systems must have a shared filesystem (such as NFS or GPFS) and common user credentials.
+The \$DUCC\HOME directory must be located on a shared filesystem.

 Additional requirements for running multiple user processes with their own credentials.